MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-teams-channel.md

 Earlier versions of System Center Operations Manager supported integration with *Skype for Business*.
 Users could get alerts from System Center Operations Manager.
 All Skype for Business customers were encouraged to start using Microsoft Teams as their communications and collaboration service.
 Skype for Business was retired on July 31, 2021.

 In line with the lifecycle, we now support System Center Operations Manager alerts on Microsoft Teams.
-Integrating Teams with System Center Operations Manager enhances productivity becaused you can get alerts directly in Teams, where you collaborate the most.
+Integrating Teams with System Center Operations Manager enhances productivity because you can get alerts directly in Teams, where you collaborate the most.

 In System Center Operations Manager 2022, Microsoft Teams was added to the existing basic notification channels.
 You can set conditions for the channel to allow only certain types of alerts.